You’ve heard the saying/warning probably a million times since you were a teenager: “Once a cheater, always a cheater.”

 But why is cheating treated like the relationship blunder from which there is no return?
 Understandably, many people feel like it’s the ultimate betrayal of their trust and a complete slap in the face.
 The feeling may be that one person was in it whole hog, resisting temptation in an effort to focus on the relationship and keep it strong, while for the other, their whole time together was treated like his or her personal free for all.

-The problem with this way of thinking is that it makes the assumption that cheating is only about sex — in reality, experts say, sex may be the least important aspect of an adulterous relationship.
+The problem with this way of thinking is that it makes the incorrect assumption that cheating is only about sex — in reality, experts say, sex may be the least important aspect of an adulterous relationship.
 Another error we might be making is believing someone has cheated on us to “get to us” and ruin our lives.